OGC

 You can do the following with OGC WMTS layers in ArcGIS Online:

 Additionally, WMTS is available for hosted tile layers you publish to your organization and share with the public.
-You can copy the WMTS endpoint from a field on Overview tab of the tile layer item's details page.
+You can copy the WMTS endpoint from a field on the Overview tab of the tile layer's item page.

 Add OGC feature layers

-You can add an OGC feature layer to Map Viewer.
-You must choose one sublayer at a time.
+When you add an OGC feature layer to Map Viewer, you must choose one sublayer at a time.
 To add more layers from the same OGC feature layer, repeat the steps to add a layer and choose a different sublayer each time.

 Add OGC WFS layers

-When you add OGC WFS layers to a map in Map Viewer or in Map Viewer Classic, you must choose one sublayer at a time.
+When you add an OGC WFS layer to a map in Map Viewer or in Map Viewer Classic, you must choose one sublayer at a time.
 To add more layers from the same WFS layer, repeat the steps to add the layer and choose a different sublayer each time.

 When you add an OGC WFS layer to a map, you can specify custom parameters to append to requests made to the WFS.
 For example, if the service requires an access key, the key can be included as a custom parameter for requests made to the WFS.
 When custom parameters are specified, they are automatically applied to all requests made to the WFS.
 Layer-specific custom parameters such as spatial operators are not supported.

-You can also add WFS layers to Scene Viewer.
+You can also add WFS layers to scenes in Scene Viewer.

 Add OGC WMS layers